Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 So how is it that Klaus Schwab has wrangled so much influence?

-I mean, I don't I don't know the details, but whenever I try to research him, it's impossible to find anything.
+I mean, I don't, I don't know the details, but whenever I try to research him, it's impossible to find anything.

 I don't think he's actually personally, at least not on paper, incredibly wealthy.

-Like what is going on, man?
+Like, what is going on, man?

-And so it was uh Henry Kissinger uh together with other people like Herman Kahn or the Rand Corporation that noticed Klaus and came up with the idea to create uh the World Economic Forum out of Davos.
+And so it was Henry Kissinger together with other people like Herman Kahn of the Rand Corporation that noticed Klaus.

 And so this is essentially a CIA creation on record.